Read about the possible symptoms of cervical cancer and when to see your doctor.

 Bleeding after sex isn't necessarily a sign of cervical cancer.
 It is often caused by something called a cervical erosion or ectropion.

-Cervical erosion is an inflamed area on the surface of the cervix.
+A cervical erosion is when the cells from inside the cervical canal, known as glandular cells, are present on the outside surface of the cervix.
 It is common in:

 - young girls